Exconglo/Demo/README.md

 # Demo
-A repo to demo transition and animation
+A repo to demo transition and animation using html and css